tonyadigwe/DSA-Case-1_Amazon-PR_Analysis/README.md

 - Electronics (strong discounts averaging 51% with peaks at 91%)

 These three categories consistently offer the deepest discounts to customers, with HomeImprovement leading in average discount percentage and Computers&Accessories having the steepest individual product discounts.

+14. Top 5 Products (By Rating and Reviews)